Logo

 How to Set Up and Use a Cold Wallet

-• Unbox and inspect the device.
+• Unbox and inspect the device packaging and hardware.

-• Create and secure your recovery phrase.
+• Create and securely store your recovery phrase.

 Conclusion